 7. Jhonny Peralta - 2003, 2005-2008

 Peralta was hated during his time with the Indians, mostly because he didn't "look" like a short stop, but it is impossible to deny that he was the most successful power hitting short stop in team history.
 He ranks second in home runs and third in slugging, while maintaining an average 15 points higher than Held, the other power shortstop.
 At the end of Peralta's career he was moved to third to make room for the next player on the list, but he stayed at short long enough to set the Indians record for most home runs while playing short stop.

 6. Asdrubal Cabrera - 2009-Active

 Cabrera is the Indians current short stop and already ranks among the top Indians short stops in home runs, RBI and steals, despite playing in less games than all but one other player on this list.
-His slash stats are a sign of the times with his average a little lower than the average short stop and his slugging percent a little higher, but he still maintains a decent speed threat and is above average defensively.
+A rare combination of speed and power, he is the first short stop in Indians history with at least 50 home runs and 50 steals.

 5. Julio Franco - 1983-1988

 Franco played two stints with the Tribe, but was only a short stop during his first time around.
 He was actually one of the most well rounded players, coming in fourth among short stops in home runs and steals.
 He did this despite playing in more than 500 less games than the leaders.

 4. Ray Chapman - 1913-1920